Skip to main content

 Potential Uses

-Knowledge Updates & Analyses that Support the Overdose Response
+Knowledge Updates & Analyses that Support the Unregulated Drug Poisoning Emergency Response

-• There is a high prevalence of brain injury among people who had an overdose
+• There is a high prevalence of brain injury among people who had a drug poisoning event

-• The risk of severe COVID-19 complications is high among people who had an overdose
+• The risk of severe COVID-19 complications is high among people who had a drug poisoning event

-• There is an increasing proportion of people declining transportation to the hospital by paramedics following an overdose event
+• There is an increasing proportion of people declining transportation to the hospital by paramedics following a drug poisoning event

 Research Papers

-• Patterns and history of prescription drug use among opioid-related drug overdose
+• Patterns and history of prescription drug use among opioid-related drug poisoning

-• Risk of overdose‐related death for people with a history of incarceration
+• Risk of drug poisoning death for people with a history of incarceration

 Limitations

-The Cohort is not a surveillance tool.
-It does not have real-time information on overdose events.
-For up-to-date surveillance reports, see the Overdose Response Indicators Report.
+The BC-ODC is not a surveillance tool.
+It does not have real-time information on drug poisoning events.
+For up-to-date surveillance reports, see the Unregulated Drug Poisoning Emergency Dashboard.

-The Cohort includes administrative data, this is information collected routinely by public and government organisations.
+The BC-ODC includes administrative data, this is information collected routinely by public and government organisations.
 As a result, some research questions cannot be answered with this data.
-For example, we cannot look at overdose events where health care was not obtained.
-Thus, it does not include all overdoses in the province.
-In addition, some people who experience an overdose and do not have a health card or personal health number, cannot be identified in the data.
+For example, we cannot look at drug poisoning events where health care was not obtained.
+Thus, it does not include all drug poisoning events in the province.
+In addition, some people who experience a drug poisoning and do not have a health card or personal health number, cannot be identified in this data.

 Tab Heading